gjedeer/openwrt-lxd/README.md

 ### Managing the Virtual OpenWrt router

-The LuCI web interface by default is blocked on the WAN interface, which is mostly likely the easiest way to get to the `router`.
+The LuCI web interface by default is blocked on the WAN interface.
+However it is the easiest way to manage the `router`.
 A firewall rule allowing web access from the WAN must be inserted.

 The standard way it to add the following to bottom of the `/etc/config/firewall` file.